Plane Polarization in Comptonization process : a Monte Carlo study: Summary and Conclusions

 \section{Summary and Conclusions}

 The polarization measurement provides two independent variables, the degree of polarization PD and the angle of polarization PA.
 We observe a linearly polarized high energy emission (X-ray) in XRBs, AGNs.
 The observed polarization along with spectra, and time variability may remove the existing degeneracy among theoretical models mainly in terms of the radiative process and the geometry of the emission region.
 We explore the linear/ plane polarization properties in the Comptonization process using a Monte Carlo scheme with spherical corona geometry.
 We revisit the theory of polarization in the Compton scattering process with unpolarized electrons.
 We argue that the $(k \times k')$-coordinate (in which, $(k \times k')$ acts as a $z$-axis) is more suitable to describe the polarization formalism.
 The single scattered unpolarized (incident) photon is polarized in perpendicular to the scattering plane.
 In Thomson regime it is completely polarized for scattering angle $\theta$ = 90$\degree$, see equation (\ref{deg-polz-un}) for PD as a function of $\theta$.
 The PD and PA can also be extracted for a given $\theta$ from its modulation curve, see equation (\ref{mod_un}).
 The cross section for completely polarized incident photons of polarization angle $\phi$ (or, $\theta_e$), expressed by equation (\ref{eq:cros_pol}), is not an exact expression (see the Figure \ref{fig:sigm-pol} for deviation and validation of the approximation).
-In Thomson regime, the averaged PA for single scattered completely polarized (incident) photons is zero, i.e., the polarization is on average perpendicular to the scattering plane.
-And the completely polarized low-energy incident photon with $\phi$ = 0 and 90$\degree$ retains its own polarization properties after scattering, the PD as a function of $\theta$ after single scattering is expressed by equation (\ref{deg-polz-polA}) for a given $\phi$.
+The completely polarized low-energy incident photon with $\phi$ = 0 and 90$\degree$ retains its own polarization properties after scattering, the PD as a function of $\theta$ after single scattering is expressed by equation (\ref{deg-polz-polA}) for a given $\phi$.
 The Stokes parameters are invariant under Lorentz transformations, particularly in Compton scattering we argue that the value of PD and PA do not change after transforming one frame to any Lorentz-boosted frame.